sedc-codecademy/mkwd12-js-05-nodejs-basic/G1/homework/homework4.md

 ### App init

 1. Create a new project using express.
 2. Follow the MVC pattern, and structure the code accordingly, as you see fit.
-Feel free to experience as long as it is justified, and makes logical sense.
+Feel free to еxperiment as long as it is justified, and makes logical sense.
 3. Create 2 json files that will be used as databases.
 One for users and one for posts.
 The files should be named `users.json` and `posts.json`.
 4. We will use authentication for the users.
 You are free to choose between using:
     * Sessions